in

 1. Beige

-Beige has this light and creamy look that can brighten the room where your dark gray furniture is installed in.
+Beige has this light and creamy look that can brighten the room.
 Its bright and fresh look can soften the vibe in the room.
 Check out the following beige paint colors:

 2. Taupe

-Taupe is another earthy tone to match your gray furniture.
+Taupe is another earthy tone to match your furniture with.
 Since it has a gray undertone in the first place, it’s not surprising that this color can look nice with the furniture.
 Here are some paint colors you can look at:

 3. Brown

-Brown is a wonderful color to match the color gray.
+Brown is a wonderful option to consider.
 Both neutral colors offer warmth and versatility to the room.
 Gray furniture can look wonderful when surrounded by brown finishes.
 For brown paints, here are some to look at.

 Yellow/Gold